-Music is finding its way now too, and that appears to be through subscription-based streaming services.
-The most famous of these is Spotify which has the likes of Oasis and Led Zepplin on its virtual books.
+The most famous of the legal streaming options is Spotify, which has the likes of Oasis and Led Zeppelin on its virtual books.
 But there are plenty of others out there with different prices, catalogues, music quality and accessibility.

-Now with Beats Music joining the party (US only) we're starting to see prices change and listening limits come off as everyone prepares for even more competition.
+And thanks to the competition we're starting to see prices change and listening limits come off as everyone battles it out.
 The only problem is picking a service.

 We've dug down into the music streaming services out there to help you find the best one for you.

 In a nutshell: This is the big guy in the music streaming world.
 Spotify has more than 20 million users and content deals with Sony, EMI, Warner and Universal - all since launching in 2008.
 Spotify comes in paid-for and ad-supported versions - both of which are available in app form.
 Spotify recently launched in Canada so it's still growing even now.

 Spotify also offers Facebook integration so you can follow your friends to see what they're listening to.
 There's also a host of apps including Pitchfork, Rolling Stone and NME for discovering new music and reading up on the latest releases.
 Although the company has announced that these will be getting shut down as it transitions into its own offerings rather than third-party apps.

 The latest iPad app offers Your Music cover flow style album collections of your saved music allowing you to save, organise and browse your collection.

 Spotify also learns as you listen and through assocaitions can make recommendations based on your tastes.
 It has recently added a band merchandise store front for easy access to your favourite band's T-shirt, for example.